Alex Call Player Props: Nationals vs. Rangers

 Alex Call At The Plate

-- Call has eight doubles, four home runs and 28 walks while hitting .208.
+- Call is hitting .210 with eight doubles, four home runs and 28 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.